yucezis/Books-ECommerce-Suite/README.md

 ---

+## 📄 Project Thesis
+The comprehensive academic report and detailed thesis documentation for this project are available below:   [Graduation Thesis (PDF)](./Graduation_Thesis.pdf)

+---

 ## Architectural Structure

 The project is designed with an N-Layer architecture, decoupling the frontend interfaces from the core business logic.